Siddharth-0S/Farmmatic/README.md

 # Farmmatic
-A Crop Prediction Model.
-Predicting the type of crop most suitable for that region based on a number of environmental and climatic factors.
+A Crop Prediction Model- predicting the type of crop most suitable for that region based on a number of environmental and climatic factors.

 CROP PREDICTION PROCEDURE
 1.Algorithm (The model used for prediction is Random Forest).
 It was found to be the most accurate.
 2.Random Forest algorithm –